First off, I need to apologize for that title.

-Born and raised in Western Massachusetts and now having lived here for eight years, I sometimes find myself a bit homesick living in the South, so I compiled a short list of places here in Charleston every New Englander should visit to feel right at home.
+Born and raised in Western Massachusetts and now having lived here for eight years, I sometimes find myself a bit homesick so I compiled a short list of places here in Charleston every New Englander should visit to feel right at home.

 While the lowcountry is home to some of the most beautiful beaches on the East Coast, what makes them even bettah than at home is that you can actually go in the water and enjoy yourself without feeling like you have to jump out for fear of going completely numb from cold.

 Pizza Like Back Home

 While Greenville, SC is a bit of a hike from Charleston, if you happen to be visiting during baseball season you may be able to catch a game locally between the Riverdogs (Yankees affiliate) and more importantly Red Sox Class A affiliate, The Greenville Drive.

 Charleston like Boston is a college town, so for that northern nightlife feel, look no further than Charleston Beer Works on King Street, a real-live Red Sox bar in the South.

-So while you’re here in Charleston trying the amazing local favorites like shrimp & grits, She-Crab Soup and hush puppies, just know that Charleston has some options to keep everything on an even keel for you.
+So while you’re in Charleston be sure to try the amazing local favorites like shrimp & grits, She-Crab Soup, fried oysters and hush puppies, just know that Charleston has some options to keep everything on an even keel for you.